IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_replication.md

     kubectl apply -f <filename>.yaml
     ```

-3. Verify that the VolumeReplication file was created.
+3. Verify that the volume was replicated.

     Run the `kubectl describe volumereplication` command.

     See the **Status** section of the output for the following:

-    -   **Bound Volume Snapshot Content Name:** Indicates the volume is bound to the specified VolumeSnapshotContent.
+    -   **Bound Volume Snapshot Content Name:** Indicates that the volume is bound to the specified VolumeSnapshotContent.
     -   **Creation Time:** Indicates when the snapshot was created.
     -   **Ready to Use:** Indicates the volume snapshot is ready to use.
     -   **Restore Size:** Indicates the minimum volume size required when restoring (provisioning) a volume from this snapshot.